angristan/Casper-XYZ/README.md

 For more information regarding how to use the theme with Ghost, please refer to the [original README](https://github.com/TryGhost/Casper)

+Please credit me if you plan on reusing my theme. 🙂

 ## Fork

 I keep my fork [up-to-date](https://github.com/angristan/Casper-XYZ/blob/master/UPDATE.md) with the upstream.